beamsoul/k8s/README.md

  When we create a service object and set up a Service Nodeport - it's going to make a communication between the  multi-client container and the outside world

- kubeproxy -one single window to the outside world in the Node, like a Internet gateway, which connect talks to services and does the described job .
+ kubeproxy -one single window to the outside world in the Node, like a loadbalancer , which connect talks to services and does the described job .